grafana/loki/docs/sources/upgrading/_index.md

 If we have any expectation of difficulty upgrading we will document it here.

 As more versions are released it becomes more likely unexpected problems arise moving between multiple versions at once.
-If possible try to stay current and do sequential updates, if you want to skip versions maybe don't yolo it in prod.
+If possible try to stay current and do sequential updates.
+If you want to skip versions, try it in a development environment before attempting to upgrade production.

 ## Master / Unreleased